Liquidity Fragmentation or Optimization? Analyzing Automated Market Makers Across Ethereum and Rollups: Introduction

-This research analyzes both empirically and theoretically the liquidity provision for AMMs on L2s.
+\parab{Contribution.} This research analyzes both empirically and theoretically the liquidity provision for AMMs on L2s.
 We assess LP rewards on Uniswap (v3) within Ethereum and its optimistic rollups (Arbitrum, Base, Optimism), and ZK rollups (ZKsync).
 The contributions of this work are as follows:

-\begin{itemize} \item Using Lagrangian optimization, we find the optimal allocation of liquidity across staking and AMMs pools on Ethereum and its rollups, with the objective of maximizing LP rewards. \item We show that the returns of the AMM liquidity provision converge to the staking rate.
-Consequently, the price impact (slippage) of a swap is proportional to the staking rate. \item We empirically find that the current allocation of liquidity to WETH-USDC pools of Uniswap (v3) on Ethereum and rollups is not optimal for LPs.
+\begin{itemize} \item Using Lagrangian optimization, we find the optimal allocation of liquidity across staking and AMMs pools on Ethereum and its rollups, with the objective of maximizing LP rewards.
+We further show that in equilibrium, liquidity provisions to AMMs should provide returns equal to risk-free rate across all blockchains. \item We measure the elasticity of trading volume with respect to TVL at AMM pool and found that at the well established blockchains --- Ethereum, Arbitrum and Optimism, contrary to expectations, an increase in TVL is not associated with an increase in trading volume.
+In contrast, emerging blockchains, Base and ZKsync, exhibit a positive elasticity value, indicating that the volume of trade is positively correlated with TVL on these chains. \item We empirically find that the current allocation of liquidity to WETH-USDC pools of Uniswap (v3) on Ethereum and rollups is not optimal for LPs.
 The pool on Ethereum tend to be overcapitalized and does not compensate LP for the missed opportunity to stake the entire capital.
-The partial reallocation of capital to the corresponding WETH-USDC pools on L2s would results in higher rewards for LPs. \end{itemize}
+Specifically, over 66\% of Ethereum liquidity should be reallocated to rollups in order to maximize LP returns and to attain equilibrium with staking rates. \end{itemize}